Teri Reindel, February 28, 2020

 Traditional Industrial Frequency and Voltage Converters.

 Many of the frequency converter units out there look like they were designed in the 70’s—because in many cases, they were designed between the 70’s and the 90’s.
 Designing new products for this space is not for the faint of heart, and many companies who originally designed these products in that era no longer have the expertise in house to update the products.
 As a result, they are saddled with older designs (which may or may not meet newer safety, EMI, and PFC standards).
 They also use 30 year-old semiconductor technologies.
 These older technologies suffer from lower efficiency, and bring with them larger, heavy inductors and SMPS transformers.
-These things in combination lead to weight issues.
-The result is equipment up around 80 pounds.
+These things in combination lead to weight issues, with equipment coming in at around 80 pounds.

-These higher power converters are mostly large, heavy and immobile.
-In addition, the starting price point is often well over USD $3000.
-The cost is cumbersome enough that vendors offer rentals in addition to purchase.
+Net result: these higher power converters are often large, heavy and immobile, not to mention complex.
+Some require an electrician to permanently connect them into the building power.
+In addition, the starting price point is often well over USD $3500.
+The cost is cumbersome enough that vendors offer rentals as an alternative to purchase.
 For today’s research labs, these older, traditional models are simply too much cost, size, weight and power—and not enough precision.
-Further, output frequency and voltage are not selectable and definitely do not enable a test lab to move around the globe to conduct work with universal power.
+Further, output frequency and voltage may not be easily selectable and therefore won’t enable a test lab to move around the globe to conduct work with universal power.

 Today, as a result of the globally collaborative research environment and a mobile work force, it is imperative that frequency and voltage converters be compact, relatively lightweight, lower power versions available, higher precision, and economical.
 In addition, frequency and voltage converters today must include outputs selectable for all power grids.
 As a result these newer frequency and voltage converters would create a virtual, universal power grid for research labs.
 To learn more click here: https://www.kccscientific.com/products/

 Frequently Asked Questions from Research and Device Laboratories